BiolApps/MeinteR/README.md

 ## Citation

-A. Malousi et al. "MeinteR: A framework to prioritize DNA methylation aberrations based on conformational and cis-regulatory element enrichment" (under review)
+Malousi, Andigoni, et al. "MeinteR: A framework to prioritize DNA methylation aberrations based on conformational and cis-regulatory element enrichment."
+Scientific reports 9.1 (2019): 1-12.
 ## License
 The package is licensed under GPL version 3.